FlameHorizon/Lapis/doc/StringExt/ToUpper.md

 ## Examples

-The following example uses the Trim(String, ParamArray) method to remove space, asterisk (*), and apostrophe (') characters from a string.
+The following example calls the ToUpper method to convert a series of one-character strings that contain each character in the Basic Latin, Latin-1 Supplement, and Latin Extended-A character sets.
+It then displays each string whose uppercase character is different from its lowercase character.

 ```vb
 Option Explicit